jessesquires/JSQMessagesViewController/.github/ISSUE_TEMPLATE.md

 - Why should it be included in the library?
 - What problems does it solve?
-- Please provide design/implementation details if you can:
+- Please provide design/implementation details, if possible.

 > ...